 Header image courtesy of Duddell’s (via Facebook)

 Originally published by Gigi Wong.
-Last updated by Alisa Chau.
+Last updated by Alisa Chau and Gabriella Lynn.

-Forget stale and cold dim sum buffets, slowly wilting away underneath a subpar heating lamp!
-There is nothing better than having piping hot, made-to-order dim sum coming straight out of the kitchen to your table, elegantly served in steaming bamboo baskets.
+Forget stale and cold dim sum buffets, slowly wilting away underneath a subpar heating lamp— there is nothing better than made-to-order dim sum coming straight from the kitchen to your table, elegantly served in bamboo baskets.
 Chuck in an all-you-can-eat deal and you can chow down on as many fluffy char siu bao and meaty siu mai as you desire!

-If just reading the above has triggered your appetite, read on to see our picks of the best all-you-can-eat dim sum deals in Hong Kong, where you can savour more than 30 varieties of Cantonese delicacies at all price points.
+If just reading the above has triggered your appetite for this Chinese delight, read on to see our picks of the best all-you-can-eat dim sum deals in Hong Kong, where you can savour more than 30 varieties of Cantonese delicacies at different price points.

-Evoking nostalgia for family yumcha (飲茶; traditional dim sum and tea brunch) sessions, this homely space presents a bang-for-your-buck deal of up to 50 varieties of old-school dim sum items.
-If you are looking to try something special, their menu also offers various signature siu mai (燒賣; pork, shrimp, and mushroom dumpling) varieties, loaded congees, wok-fried main dishes, as well as greens.
-Some standout options are definitely the bouncy quail egg siu mai that wedges a juicy mushroom inside its filling, the distinct pork liver siu mai, and the ginger and spring onion beef puff.
+Evoking nostalgia for family yum cha (飲茶; traditional dim sum and tea brunch) sessions, this homely space presents a bang-for-your-buck deal of up to 50 varieties of old-school dim sum plates.
+If you are looking to try something special, the menu also offers signature siu mai (燒賣) of the pork, shrimp, and mushroom varieties, loaded congees, wok-fried main dishes, and greens.
+Some standout options are definitely the dai pai dong-style snacks, the distinct pork liver siu mai, and the ginger and spring onion beef puff.

-The all-you-can-eat deal is available from Mondays to Fridays at the whopping price of $78, and $98 over the weekends and public holidays.
-Be sure to swing by for your 90-minute meal during one of two of their daily sessions which start from 11.45 am and 1.30 pm.
+The all-you-can-eat deal is available from Mondays to Fridays for just $98, and $118 over the weekends and public holidays.
+Be sure to swing by for your 90-minute meal during one of two of the daily sessions, which start from 11.45 am and 1.30 pm.

 Fai Gor Gourmet, 2/F, Place 18, 18 Cheong Lok Street, Jordan | (+852) 2606 7278

-If you like your dim sum with a bit of a spiced kick, Sichuan Lab has put together a sizzling line of delicacies that will delight your lust for the piquant.
-Embodying the signature seven flavours of the cuisine—sweet, sour, peppery, hot and spicy, bitter, fragrant, and salty—beloved Cantonese delights blend seamlessly into this fiery regional fare.
-Step into their sleek gilded restaurant and make the most out of their open salad bar filled with deliciousness amongst the likes of sliced local pork in garlic and sweet soy sauce, and hot & sour flat noodles.
-Each made-to-order, indulge in freshly made Sichuanese food like scallion cake with diced Sichuan chili hot sausage or the flaming hot & sour pork wonton soup with dried flat chilli.
-The menu is all-you-can-eat for 90 minutes, and can be ordered on weekends as well as public holidays.
+If you like your dim sum with a spiced kick, Sichuan Lab has put together a sizzling line of delicacies that will delight your lust for the piquant.
+Embodying the signature seven flavours of Sichuan cuisine—sweet, sour, peppery, hot and spicy, bitter, fragrant, and salty—beloved Cantonese delights blend seamlessly with this fiery regional fare.

 Dim Sum Bar, Shop G103, G/F, Gateway Arcade, Harbour City, 3–27 Canton Road, Tsim Sha Tsui | (+852) 2175 3100